+Credit risk refers to the risk of default on its obligation by the counterparty resulting in a financial loss.
 Credit risk on cash and cash equivalents is limited as the Company generally invest in banks with high credit ratings assigned by international and domestic credit rating agencies.
+Further, as the Company was not having any business activities, there was no exposure to the credit risk and accordingly no credit risk is percieved.

-Liquidity risk
+c) Liquidity risk